lucas-nelson/blake-talk-elixir-build/PITCHME.md

 ---

-There is also some work done to use a cache for the deps.
+There is also work done to use a cache for the deps.

-A directory that exists on the EC2 build agent instance is 'mounted' in the Docker container doing the build.
-At the end of the build process, those files are copied into the container because that cache-mount won't be available when running the container for real.
+* a directory on the builder-agent is 'mounted' in the container
+* after compilation, the cached files are copied into the container
+* otherwise they won't be available when running the container for real

 ---